19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Feather Falling.md

 Choose one target you can see within range to slow its experience of gravity.

 The affected target incurs no fall damage for the duration.

-Once they touch the ground, the spell ends.
+When the affected target touches the ground, the spell ends for them.

 ## FAQ

 *The target's max falling speed is set to 120 feet per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) — 20 feet per second.
 This is roughly the speed a human would hit the ground after falling 6 feet.
 Normally, humans would fall ~580 feet per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) and would hit the ground going ~200 feet per second.*

 ---
-*Upcast: Choose one additional creature per spell level.*
+*Upcast: Choose one additional target per spell level.*